-Incentive program for the replacement of commercial lawn and garden equipment such as the large scale equipment operating on school campuses or public parks.
+Incentive program for the replacement of commercial lawn and garden equipment.

 - R >How do we determine if to be used widely within the boundaries. - A >Use existing funds.
-No guarantee these stay within the boundary. - B >OK - R > High - R >Very Low Priority - G >Took unit count up on this as well. - A/R/A/A > Why more funding for commercial replacement?
+No guarantee these stay within the boundary. - B > OK - R > High - R >Very Low Priority - G >Took unit count up on this as well. - A/R/A/A > Why more funding for commercial replacement?
 Wouldn't replacement for residents be more likely to benefit the area?
 Shift funds to community based rather than commercial.
 For commercial, focus should be on small, locally owned businesses. - R > Very High Priority.
 Will reduce pollution directly in residential areas.
-Independent contractors may convert to electric equipment with incentives. - R > Important if the machinery is used >75% within the boundaries. - R > Wouldn't replacement for residents be more likely to benefit the area?
+Independent contractors may convert to electric equipment with incentives. - R > Important if the machinery is used >75% within the boundaries. - R >Wouldn't replacement for residents be more likely to benefit the area?
 Shift funds to community based rather than commercial. - R >Why more funding for commercial replacement?
 Wouldn't replacement for residents be more likely to benefit the area?
 Shift funds to community based rather than commercial.
 For commercial, focus should be on small, locally owned businesses.
 This must be for ELECTRIC only. - R > Very High Priority!
 I would like to know how much each type are and how much does the resident pay or is it based on need/income?

-Original Proposed Funding Amount: \$200,000 Units: 8 Lg commercial devices Updated Proposed Funding Amount: \$100,000 Units: 4 Lg commercial devices
+Updated Proposed Funding Amount: \$100,000 Units: 5 Large Commercial Devices